 Plus, it offers customizable interfaces that are easy to implement and to use by the end customer.
 Thus, if you are still indecisive about which online payment platform to choose from, we highly recommend you give Stripe a chance.

-By focusing on improving your online booking system with a focus on the payment phase, you will not only make the checkout phase simpler and more intuitive for your users, but you will also decrease the risk of cart abandonment and consequently increase sales.
+By focusing on improving your online booking system with a focus on the online payment platform – you will make the checkout phase simpler and more intuitive for your users.
+Also you will decrease the risk of cart abandonment and consequently increase sales.

 To address the critical issues associated with this sensitive stage of the conversion funnel, choosing the right payment platform is a rather important step that will enable you to deliver a smooth, fast and secure customer experience.